-The number of required SO_2 monitors in each CBSA is determined by the product of the total amount of SO_2 emissions in the CBSA and its population as specified in 40 CFR Part 58 Appendix D, §4.4.2.
-The resulting value is defined as the Population Weighted Emissions Index (PWEI) and the minimum monitoring requirements are as follows:
+The number of required SO2 monitors in each CBSA is determined by the product of the total amount of SO2 emissions in the CBSA and its population as specified in 40 CFR part 58, appendix D, §4.4.2.
+The resulting value is defined as the Population Weighted Emissions Index (PWEI), which "shall be calculated by multiplying the population of each CBSA, using the most current census data or estimates, and the total amount of SO2 in tons per year emitted within the CBSA area, using an aggregate of the most recent county level emissions data available in the National Emissions Inventory for each county in each CBSA" (40 CFR part 58, appendix D, §4.4.2(a)).
+As shown in Table 2.12, the 2020 census population was selected over the estimates because it provides a more conservative PWEI and is consistent with the methodology for other pollutants.

+The minimum monitoring requirements are as follows:

-- For any CBSA with a calculated PWEI value equal to or greater than 1,000,000, a minimum of three SO2 monitors are required within that CBSA. - For any CBSA with a calculated PWEI value equal to or greater than 100,000, but less than 1,000,000, a minimum of two SO2 monitors are required within that CBSA. - For any CBSA with a calculated PWEI value equal to or greater than 5,000, but less than 100,000, a minimum of one SO2 monitor is required within that CBSA.
+- For any CBSA with a calculated PWEI value equal to or greater than 1,000,000, a minimum of three $SO_2$ monitors are required within that CBSA. - For any CBSA with a calculated PWEI value equal to or greater than 100,000, but less than 1,000,000, a minimum of two SO2 monitors are required within that CBSA.

+• For any CBSA with a calculated PWEI value equal to or greater than 5,000, but less than 100,000, a minimum of one SO2 monitor is required within that CBSA.

-In addition to minimum monitoring requirements by the PWEI, EPA requires trace-level SO2 monitoring at NCore sites (40 CFR Part 58 Appendix D, §4.4.5), which is fulfilled by a trace-level SO2 monitor at the San Jose - Jackson NCore site in the San Jose-Sunnyvale-Santa Clara CBSA.
+In addition to minimum monitoring requirements by the PWEI, EPA requires trace-level $SO_2$ monitoring at NCore sites (40 CFR part 58, appendix D, §4.4.5), which is fulfilled by a trace-level $SO_2$ monitor at the San Jose - Jackson NCore site in the San Jose-Sunnyvale-Santa Clara CBSA.